NoaTzur/Pokemon-Game/README.md

 ![github pic](https://user-images.githubusercontent.com/72066777/101950986-dff46580-3bfe-11eb-8805-7e8cae0c7a6b.jpg)

 This project is a simple Pokemon game based on graphs.
-In this game pokemon trainers trying to catch as many pokemons as possible.
+In this game pokemon trainers trying to catch as many pokemons as possible. (for more information about the algoritms i used - go to my wiki).

 ### They gotta CATCH'em all !!